kubernetes/kubernetes/docs/admin/cluster-management.md

 The target value can be configured by ```KUBE_TARGET_NODE_UTILIZATION``` environment variable (default: 0.7) for ``kube-up.sh`` when creating the cluster.
 The node utilization is the total node's CPU/memory usage (OS + k8s + user load) divided by the node's capacity.
-If the desired numbers of nodes in the cluster resulting from CPU utilization and memory utilization are different, the autosclaer will choose the bigger number.
+If the desired numbers of nodes in the cluster resulting from CPU utilization and memory utilization are different, the autoscaler will choose the bigger number.
 The number of nodes in the cluster set by the autoscaler will be limited from ```KUBE_AUTOSCALER_MIN_NODES``` (default: 1) to ```KUBE_AUTOSCALER_MAX_NODES``` (default: the initial number of nodes in the cluster).